microsoft/service-fabric-healer/README.md

 To learn more about FabricHealer's configuration-as-logic model, [click here.](Documentation/LogicWorkflows.md)

 ```
-FabricHealer requires that FabricObserver is deployed in the same cluster.
+FabricHealer requires that FabricObserver 3.1.6 and higher is deployed in the same cluster.
 ```
 FabricHealer is implemented as a stateless singleton service that runs on all nodes in a Linux or Windows Service Fabric cluster.
 It is a .NET Core 3.1 application and has been tested on